BennEntterprise/picnic-planner/i-build.md

 - `npx tsc --init` gets me a simple `tsconfig.json` I'll probably leave most of this.
 - I lifted the `prettier` and `eslint` configs from the blog post above.
 - I'm also happy enough with the scripts provided in the blog for `start` and `dev` so I shamelessly steal those for `apps/be/package.json`.

+#### My mind is racing with what is left to do!

+I'm going to take a sec here because we've now got a front and backend that can run.
+I haven't even gotten to the meat of the assignment yet, but that's because there's so much foundation that (in my view) _should be done before you get to the meat_.
+This boilerplat is going to take me a bit longer to get done and I might end up spending more than the 2-4hrs on the project prescribed (I've already spent about 1.5) but as this project is under open source I wnat to ensure this is something I'm proud to demo even after this interview.

+The best way to keep track of a project is with something like Trello or Jira, that's overblown for this project so I'm going to use [Todo.md](./TODO.md) at the root of this repo.
+It is a rankend queue of what I intend to get done in the next steps.
+Stuff that comes up might not necessarily end up at the top or bottom, it will get inserted where I think it's appropriate.